esthesis-iot/esthesis-core/esthesis-core-docs/docs/04-device-agent/01-Installation.md

 both scenarios.

 :::tip
-To have your device communicating with esthesis Core, you must have registered an MQTT server under Integrations > Infrastructure.
-In order for esthesis Core to be able to process data coming from your device, you must have also defined the appropriate dataflows under Integrations > Dataflows.
+To have your device communicating with esthesis CORE, you must have registered an MQTT server under Integrations > Infrastructure.
+In order for esthesis CORE to be able to process data coming from your device, you must have also defined the appropriate dataflows under Integrations > Dataflows.
 :::